Ausangate snow-capped mountain Trek 5 Days

 • Entry ticket to the Ausangate trail

-• Professional Trekking Chef: A professional chef specialized in cooking on the trail, with an assistant, will prepare all of your delicious meals along our journey on the Trail to replenish your energy every day.
+• A professional chef specialized in cooking on the trail, with an assistant, will prepare all of your delicious meals along our journey on the Trail to replenish your energy every day.
 You will never go hungry!

 • Boiled Water: Beginning from your first lunch until your last breakfast, Inka Trail Expeditions will supply all the water needed.
 This water will be boiled, filtered and then cooled, before distributing.
 You must supply your own water bottles or camel back.
 We recommend carrying about 3L worth.
 We will refill our waters at each meal.